nagyist/ciao-cda-builder/README.md

 	mvn clean install -P bin-archive

-This will compile a number of related modules - the main CIP module is `ciao-cda-builder`, and the full binary archive (with dependencies) can be found at `ciao-docs-enricher\target\ciao-cda-builder-{version}-bin.zip`.
+This will compile a number of related modules - the main CIP module is `ciao-cda-builder`, and the full binary archive (with dependencies) can be found at `target\ciao-cda-builder-{version}-bin.zip`.
 To run the CIP, unpack this zip to a directory of your choosing and follow the instructions in the README.txt.

 The CIP requires access to various file system directories and network ports (dependent on the selected configuration):